Latest information and guidance on Covid-19

 If you are joining the Edinburgh Napier community for the first time or are returning to study, we want to help you understand our plans for your education and experience going forward.

-- The vast majority of teaching and learning in Trimester 2 will take place online, with the exception of a few essential in-person classes, including specific practical activities and workshops.
+- The vast majority of teaching and learning will continue to take place online, with the exception of a few essential in-person classes, including specific practical activities and workshops.
 Only a very small number of courses will have some elements of in-person teaching on campus.
 You can view these courses here on our Essential Teaching page.

-- If you are student currently living in Scotland and returning to a different term time address, please arrange for a PCR test before you travel.
+- If you are moving in or out of term-time accommodation, please arrange for a Covid-19 test before you travel.
 This is to protect those around you while you make your journey.
 Once you have completed your journey, you will also be able to have a lateral flow test.
 You can find out more information about testing on our Covid-19 Testing page.

-- Our campuses will remain open in a limited capacity to support the essential in-person teaching taking place and our research activities.
-We will also open bookable study spaces for students who cannot access suitable study space, internet, or technical equipment such as computers and laptops.
+- Our campuses are open for essential in-person teaching taking place and our research activities.
+The campuses are also open to provide bookable study spaces for students who cannot access suitable study space, internet, or technical equipment such as computers and laptops.
 Our libraries will operate a limited service which will include a click and collect book service.

 - Postgraduate Research students can access on-campus facilities where these are essential to progress research.
 These students are permitted to return to Edinburgh to undertake this work.